-Step Action Value(s) Yes No • nt: You can repair most fluid leaks by first visually locating the leak, et surface.
-Once the leak is identified, determine the cause of the • 1 Operate the vehicle until it reaches normal operating temperature.
-Park the vehicle on a level surface, over a large sheet of paper or other clean surface.
+Step Action Value(s) Yes No resealing Important: You can repair most fluid leaks by first visually locating the leak, repairing, or replacing the component, or by resealing the gasket surface.
+Once the leak is identified, determine the cause of the leak.
+Repair the cause of the leak as well as the leak itself.
+1 Operate the application until it reaches normal operating temperature.
+Park the application on a level surface, over a large sheet of paper or other clean surface.
 Go to Step 2 System OK 2 Can you identify the type of fluid and the approximate location of the leak?
-Go to Step 10 Go to Step : 3 Visually inspect the suspected area.
-Use a smallmirror to assist in looking at hard to see areas.
+Go to Step 10 Go to Step 3 3 Visually inspect the suspected area.
+Use a small mirror to assist in looking at hard to see areas.
 Check for leaks at the following locations: Sealing surfaces Fittings Cracked or damaged components Can you identify the type of fluid and the approximate location of the leak?
-Go to Step 10 Go to Step 4 Completely clean the entire engine and surrounding components.
-Operate the vehicle for several kilometers (miles) at normal operating temperature and at varying speeds.
-Park the vehicle on a level surface, over a large sheet of paper or other clean surface.
+Go to Step 10 Go to Step 4 4 Completely clean the entire engine and surrounding components.
+Operate the application for several kilometers (miles) at normal operating temperature and at varying speeds.
+Park the application on a level surface, over a large sheet of paper or other clean surface.
 Wait (15 minutes).
-Identify the type of fluid and the approximatelocation of the leak.
+Identify the type of fluid and the approximate location of the leak.
 Can you identify the type of fluid and the approximate location of the leak?
-Go to Step 10 Go to Step 5 Visually inspect the suspected area.
-Use a smallmirror to assist in looking at hard to see areas.
+Go to Step 10 Go to Step 5 5 Visually inspect the suspected area.
+Use a small mirror to assist in looking at hard to see areas.
 Check for leaks at the following locations: Sealing surfaces Fittings Cracked or damaged components Can you identify the type of fluid and the approximate location of the leak?
-Go to Step 10 Go to Step
+Go to Step 10 Go to Step 6